 Rule 5-21. c:pathURI for c:XMLSchemaDocument

-[Rule 5-21] (WF-MPD) (Constraint)
+[Rule 5-21] (IEPD) (Constraint)

-Within an MPD catalog document, the value of a c:pathURI attribute owned by a c:XMLSchemaDocument element MUST resolve to an XML schema document.
+Within an IEPD catalog document, the value of a c:pathURI attribute owned by a c:XMLSchemaDocument element MUST resolve to an XML schema document.

 Rule 5-22. c:pathURI for c:ExternalSchemaDocument

-[Rule 5-22] (WF-MPD) (Constraint)
+[Rule 5-22] (IEPD) (Constraint)

-Within an MPD catalog document, the value of a c:pathURI attribute owned by a c:ExternalSchemaDocument element MUST resolve to an XML schema document.
+Within an IEPD catalog document, the value of a c:pathURI attribute owned by a c:ExternalSchemaDocument element MUST resolve to an XML schema document.

 Rule 5-23. c:pathURI for c:ReferenceSchemaDocument

-[Rule 5-23] (WF-MPD) (Constraint)
+[Rule 5-23] (IEPD) (Constraint)

-Within an MPD catalog document, the value of a c:pathURI attribute owned by a c:ReferenceSchemaDocument element MUST resolve to a NIEM reference schema document.
+Within an IEPD catalog document, the value of a c:pathURI attribute owned by a c:ReferenceSchemaDocument element MUST resolve to a NIEM reference schema document.

 Rule 5-24. c:pathURI for c:ExtensionSchemaDocument

-[Rule 5-24] (WF-MPD) (Constraint)
+[Rule 5-24] (IEPD) (Constraint)

-Within an MPD catalog document, the value of a c:pathURI attribute owned by a c:ExtensionSchemaDocument element MUST resolve to a NIEM extension schema document.
+Within an IEPD catalog document, the value of a c:pathURI attribute owned by a c:ExtensionSchemaDocument element MUST resolve to a NIEM extension schema document.

 Rule 5-25. c:pathURI for c:SubsetSchemaDocument

-[Rule 5-25] (WF-MPD) (Constraint)
+[Rule 5-25] (IEPD) (Constraint)

-Within an MPD catalog document, the value of a c:pathURI attribute owned by a c:SubsetSchemaDocument element MUST resolve to a NIEM subset schema document.
+Within an IEPD catalog document, the value of a c:pathURI attribute owned by a c:SubsetSchemaDocument element MUST resolve to a NIEM subset schema document.

 Note: It is not possible for a Schematron rule to verify that the URI resolves to a NIEM subset schema document, only that it is a schema document.